صور الصفحة

 12 The flowers appear on the earth; the time of the singing of birds is come, and the voice of the turtle is heard in our land;

-hold, thou art fair; thou hast doves' 13 The fig-tree putteth forth her green flock of goats, that appear from mount eyes within thy locks: thy hair is as a figs, and the vines with the tender grape give a good smell.
+13 The fig-tree putteth forth her green figs, and the vines with the tender grape give a good smell.
 Arise, my love, my fair one, and come away.

 14 TO my dove, that art in the clefts of the rock, in the secret places of the stairs, let me see thy countenance, let me bear thy voice; for sweet is thy voice, and thy countenance is comely.